pmaneggia/ifi-workadventure/README.md

 In order to place an exit on your scene that leads to another scene:

 * You must create a specific layer.
 When a character reaches ANY tile of that layer, it will exit the scene.
-* In layer properties, you MUST add "exitUrl" property.
+* In **layer properties**, you MUST add an "exitUrl" property.
 It represents the URL of the next scene.
 You can put relative or absolute URLs.
 * If you want to have multiple exits, you can create many layers.
 Each layer has a different key exitUrl and has tiles that represent exits to another scene.